 This is a myth that you see repeated by a lot of supposed health gurus that claim to know what they are talking about.
 The assumption here is that restaurants sacrifice the healthfulness of their food so that it can taste as good as possible, but the fact of the matter is that this is not true for all restaurants out there.

 Some actually care a great deal about the ingredients that they are using, and make meals that are both delicious and healthy.
 It’s all about where you are ordering food from, and which restaurants you are going to.
-There are plenty of healthy food delivery services that you can go for instead of ordering a deep dish pizza with extra cheese.
+There are plenty of healthy food delivery services like this website that you can go for instead of ordering a deep dish pizza with extra cheese.

 It is important to note that junk food such as chips and chocolate will always be bad for you though, so it will be better if you avoid eating those kinds of foods at all costs if you truly want to make the most of the few years you have on this planet.